DIKU-EDU/kudos/docs/kernel-overview.rst

 Normally, a C compiler handles function calling conventions (mostly argument passing) transparently.
 Sometimes in kernel code the calling convention issues need to be handled manually.
 Manual calling convention handling is needed when calling C routines from an assembly program or when manipulating thread contexts in order to pass arguments to starting functions.

-Arguments are passed to all functions in MIPS argument registers ``A0``, ``A1``, ``A2`` and ``A3``.
-When more than 4 arguments are needed, the rest are passed in the stack.
-The arguments are put into the stack so that the 1st argument is in the lowest memory address.
+Arguments are passed to all functions in MIPS32 argument registers ``A0``, ``A1``, ``A2`` and ``A3``.
+When more than 4 arguments are needed, the rest are passed on the stack.
+The arguments are put onto the stack so that the 1st argument is in the lowest memory address.

 There is one thing to note: the stack frame for arguments must always be reserved, even when all arguments are passed in the argument registers.
 The frame must have space for all arguments.
 Arguments which are passed in registers need not to be copied into this reserved space.